LiskArchive/lisk-sdk-examples/workshop/README.md

 ![Register custom transactoin](./assets/01-index-register.png)

-Next, verify if everything is fine by starting the application with `npm start`.
+Next, verify if everything is fine by starting the application with `node index.js | npx bunyan -o short` from the root of the `/workshop` folder.
 In order to verify if our custom invoice transaction works, we should send an invoice transaction.

 #### Generate Invoice Transaction
 The `/workshop/generator/invoice.js` file contains a generator that uses a genesis account with sufficient funds and creates an InvoiceTransaction JSON object (Run `node generator/invoice.js`).